Services

 Financial Assistance

-Monthly Stipend Program: Students are eligible to receive a monthly stipend of up to $160 which provides a safety net in managing daily needs.
-To be eligible to receive a stipend, students must have passing grades in all classes (A’s, B’s, or C’s) and meet school attendance requirements (minimum 80% attendance rate).
+Monthly Stipend Program: Students are eligible to receive a monthly stipend of up to $350, which provides a safety net in managing daily needs.
+To be eligible to receive a stipend, students must be regularly attending school.

 Basic Human Needs

-- Basic Needs / Mini Mall: The YOTO Mini Mall provides free basic needs items such as food, clothing, hygiene items, household goods, and school supplies.
-Students may visit the Mini-Mall in-person or request that items be dropped off at their school.
-All donations that stock the “Mini-Mall” are provided by the generosity of community members, organizations, and businesses.
+• Basic Needs / Mini Mall: The YOTO Mini Mall provides free basic needs items such as food, hygiene items, household goods, and school supplies.
+Students may visit the Mini Mall in-person or request that items be delivered to their school.
+Many Mini Mall items are donations provided by the generosity of community members, organizations, and businesses.

 Guidance